hanabi/hanabi.github.io/docs/level-12.md

 ### The Hard 3 Bluff

 - Players can use a 3 to *3 Bluff* the 1 of the same suit.
-- This is called a *Hard 3 Bluff* to distinguish it from a more-ordinary 3 bluff.
+- This is called a *Hard 3 Bluff* to distinguish it from a more-ordinary *3 Bluff*.
 - An example of a *Hard 3 Bluff* can be found above as example 5.

 <br />